jdcauley/standards/_harp/public/pages/css.md

 This system allows for an element's display characteristics to maintain a separation between *what* it is and *how* it looks on a page.
 This in turn allows for maximum reusability of code because form and function are distinct.

+####Nesting

+The only time that nested selectors should be used is with LESS' & operator.
+This is useful for making modifiers children of their more general counterparts, which keeps "sibling" styles grouped together for maximum legibility and order.
+This may also be useful for pseudoelements (i.e. :before and :after).

 ####Hyphenation

 There shall be no instances of double-hyphenation in class names.